Sage's Sanctum

 Fan the Hammer

 You rapidly and inaccurately empty your gun at a single enemy.
-Make 1d6 impaired attacks against them.
-Whenever you use this ability, you cannot attack again with the weapons you used until you spend a turn reloading.
+Make 1d6 Impaired attacks against them.
+Whenever you use this ability, you cannot Attack again with the weapons you used until you spend a turn reloading.